 "Take nothing but pictures, leave nothing but footprints, kill nothing but time"

-Long-exposure or slow-shutter photography involves using a long-duration shutter speed to sharply capture the stationary elements of images while blurring, smearing, or obscuring the moving elements.
-Long-exposure photography captures one element that conventional photography does not: time.
+Long-Exposure or Slow-Shutter Photography involves using a long-duration shutter speed to sharply capture the stationary elements of images while blurring, smearing, or obscuring the moving elements.
+Long-Exposure Photography captures one element that conventional photography does not: TIME.
 The paths of bright moving objects become clearly visible.
-Clouds form broad bands, head and tail lights of cars become bright streaks, stars form trails in the sky and water smooths over.
+Clouds form broad streaks or bands in the sky, head and tail lights of Cars become bright coloured streaks.
+Fallen leaves floating in flowing water will leave lovely coloured streaks and swirls when they get trapped in swirling pools.
+Stars form trails in the sky and Water smooths over to give a milky appearance.
 Only bright objects will form visible trails, however, dark objects usually disappear.
-Boats during daytime long exposures will disappear, but will form bright trails from their lights at night.
+Boats leave bright trails from their lights at night but become invisible by day.